Jean-Paul Rodrigue (2017), New York:

-remains about to what extent constraining urban freight circulation impairs the there are limited data on freight traffic, so that planning in the few cases where it takes place is inevitably hit and miss.
+remains about to what extent constraining urban freight circulation impairs the there is limited data on freight traffic, so that planning takes place on an ad hoc basis.
 A much greater focus on freight planning

 - First, there are difficulties in measuring externalities, with considerable variations in estimates between different studies.

-Different types of use, speeds, engines, vehicle weight, driving conditions, make it difficult to produce broadly accepted values.
+Different types of use, speeds, engines, vehicle weight, or driving conditions, make it difficult to produce broadly accepted values.